-Harper’s patented vertical furnace systems is our latest thermal processing innovation for a wide range of product feedstocks, particularly for materials requiring high temperature solid-solid and solid-gas reactions, such as carbides, nitrides, borides and refractory metal powders.
-This new system is a design alternative to other traditional furnace types, with the following advancements:
+Harper’s patented vertical furnaces are our latest thermal processing innovation for a wide range of product feedstocks, particularly for materials requiring high temperature solid-solid and solid-gas reactions, such as carbides, nitrides, borides and refractory metal powders.
+This new system is a design alternative to other traditional furnace types, available in gas, electric and microwave heating, with the following advancements:

 - Minimizes the opportunity for product sticking or gas-phase entrainment during processing

 - Maximizes product uniformity and reaction time by minimizing or eliminating bulk bed effects

 - Provides better heat and mass exchange between products and reactants for improved efficiency

 - Limits heating and cooling requirements to the process material only – containment remains at temperature and the process material moves through it

 In Harper’s vertical conveyor furnace, reactions occur more uniformly and quickly over the surface layer of material, and off-gassed material exits the process upwards and away from the product.
 The system’s specialized material movement limits the potential for overheating problems, such as melting/sublimation, sintering or excessive grain growth.
 In addition to the container-less nature of the design, thermal transfer between product and reactants significantly improves the power efficiency of the unit.